nscl-hira/E15190-Unified-Analysis-Framework/README.md

 a) Looping on previously existing raw data
 b) Building a new tree with calibrated data structures
 c) Looping on previously built calibrated data tree
+For a) and c) cases, the user should usually write his own main program following the examples, respectively, given by exec_LoopOnData.cpp and exec_LoopOnCalibratedData.cpp.
+The core of the main program is usually implemented as a method of the E15190Reader main class.
+One can use the example provided by the template methods E15190Reader::LoopOnData(const char \*, Long64_t) and E15190Reader::LoopOnCalibratedData(const char \*, Long64_t), located in E15190Reader.cpp, respectively for cases a) and c).
+It is convenient to store the implementation of additional methods by the user in the file E15190ReaderCustomized.
+This allows to more easier update the program to a future version, restoring all the customized methods already implemented by the user.
+The case b) is usually standard and a basic implementation is provided in the main program exec_BuildCalibratedData.cpp.
 ### Run the code
 ### Run the code on NSCL ember
 ### Calibrated output data